🎧 Prefer to listen? Click Below ⤵️ or here 🔗 AromaticWisdomPodcast.com/37

 Photo Wikipedia

-One of the first safety issues an aromatherapist learns in their training are the three important reactions to watch for when essential oils come in contact with the skin.
+One of the first safety issues an Aromatherapist learns in their training is there are three important reactions to watch for when essential oils come in contact with the skin.

 1. Irritation (localized to the areas where the product has been applied)